Event Management

 Kayode Aleshinloye, University of Central Florida, USA

-Jane Ali-Knight, Edinburgh Napier, UK
+Jane Ali-Knight, Edinburgh Napier University, UK

 Charles Arcodia, Griffith University, Australia

-Sandro Carnicelli, University of The West of Scotland, UK
+Sandro Carnicelli, University of the West of Scotland, UK

-Alba Colombo, Universitat Oberta De Catalunya, Spain
+Alba Colombo, Universitat Oberta de Catalunya, Spain

 Simon Darcy, University Technology Sydney, Australia